TeriD/CodeYou_Capstone/README.md

 5. Jupyter Notebooks is required to run this project.
 6. Install the required packages: `pip install -r requirements.txt`
 7. Navigate to the repository directory.
+8. A Data Dictionary has been created for reference purposes.
+9. If you intend to run the database setup, please run the Database_Precheck.ipynb first to clean the database.
+Otherwise, you may end up with duplicate records.
-8. There are two main files that build the project datasets:
+10. There are two main files that build the project datasets:
-   1. Database_Setup_n_Data_Ingestion.ipynb - You can choose to Run all or step through the cells individually.
+   a.
+Database_Setup_n_Data_Ingestion.ipynb - You can choose to Run all or step through the cells individually.
       - This Jupyter notebook builds the SQLite database if necessary
       - It iterates through the raw KSP datasets and imports them in order into cleaned dataset csv files and tables within the database.
-      - It also loads lookup tables needed for labels within the visulaizations.
+      - It also loads lookup tables needed for labels within the visualizations.
-   2. RetrieveRoadwayCharacteristicsFromKYTC_API.ipynb
+   b.
+RetrieveRoadwayCharacteristicsFromKYTC_API.ipynb
       - be aware that there are 4105 incidents to be processed.
 The main function call to the API for all incidents has averaged 8 minutes to be processed completely.
 If you see a record count greater than 4105, then the database has not been cleared completely.
 This can happen if the 1st process is stopped before completion and not reset.
+   c.
+Create_County_Extents.ipynb
+      - This Jupyter notebook builds the latitude and longitude extents used in zoom functionality within the Folium map.
+      - While this notebook functions as written, it has not been implemented in the Folium map product successfully.
+This is a work in progress.
-9. There are multiple visualizations available.
+11. There are multiple visualizations available.
 No specific order is recommended.
+They are presented in alphabetical order.
+   a.
+Deaths and Speed Visualizations.ipynb
+      - This Jupyter notebook uses plotly to build six graphs that look at the fatalities that occurred for the incidents reported in this project
+      - The first two graphs (line and bar graphs) are two different representations of fatalities by year and month.
+      - The third graph represents both fatalities and injuries by year and month.
+      - The forth graph add the factor of PersonType to graph 3.
+The next step for this graph will be to change the numeric value for PersonType to the Code Description (i.e. PersonType=1 is the driver of a vehicle)
+      - Graph five represents the total fatalities by PersonType
+      - Graph six represents the total incidents on state-maintained routes by route type where excessive speed was involved.
+   b.
+Drivers_By_Age_and_Gender.ipynb
+      - This Jupyter notebook uses plotly.express to build a graph that categorizes the age and gender of drivers involved in incidents for 2023-2024.
+      - The ages were grouped to make the data easier to display.
+      - Of note, the query was made on the entire database, but only data was retrieved for 2023-2024.
+This is probably due to reporting changes for prior years.
+A next step for this graph would be a deeper investigation of the differences between the prior years records to make the query work for the entire dataset.
-   1. Folium_Incidents_Locations_Map.ipynb
+   c.
+Folium_Incidents_Locations_Map.ipynb
+      - This visualization uses Folium and Panel to create an html page to display spatial data.
-      - This visualization imports the geojson data from the RoadwayCharacteristics
+      - The Jupyter notebook imports the geojson data from the RoadwayCharacteristics
-      - creates a map showing the locations of each incident overlying a base map, and county and KYTC District layers.
+      - The process creates a map showing the locations of each incident overlying a base map, and county and KYTC District layers.
       - The map includes a layer list that allows you to turn off the auxillary layers.
-   2. Incidents_By_District_and_Year_Bar_Graph.ipynb
-      - This visualization performs a join between the incidents and the county lookup table to allow the data to be viewed by District and Year.
-      - There are 12 KYTC Districts shown on the graph from west to east, numerically.
-      - Each year in the dataset can be selected by using the dropdown list at the top of the graph.
-   3. HumanFactor_Visualizations.ipynb
+   d.
+HumanFactor_Visualizations.ipynb
+      - This Jupyter notebook uses wordcloud and matplotlib to build the visualizations
-      - This visualization joins the ksp_factors table to the unit_code lookup table to display readable descriptions of the factors that may have caused or influenced an incident.
+      - It joins the ksp_factors table to the unit_code lookup table to display readable descriptions of the factors that may have caused or influenced an incident.
-      - The Jupyter notebook provides 3 separate visualizations for the same data.
+      - Three separate visualizations are produced for comparison of the same data.
         - Word Cloud
         - Bar Graph
         - Pie Chart
+   e.
+Incidents_By_District_and_Year_Bar_Graph.ipynb
+      - This Jupyter notebook uses dash to perform the visualization
+      - It performs a join between the incidents and the county lookup table to allow the data to be viewed by District and Year.
+      - There are 12 KYTC Districts shown on the graph from west to east, numerically.
+      - An interesting feature of the dash app is the ability to change the graph to display each year in the dataset by selecting the desired year by a dropdown list at the top of the graph.
+   f.
+Traffic_Controls_Visulaizations.ipynb
+      - This Jupyter notebook uses plotly express to build a stacked bar chart to display Traffic Control Devices by Route Type and District in Place for Traffic Incidents in Construction Work Zones on State-maintained Routes 2020-2024.
+      - The data was grouped by KYTC District to show the variations in the distribution of Interstates and Parkways across the state.
-   4. VehicleType_Visualization_Bokeh.ipynb
+   g.
+VehicleType_Visualization_Bokeh.ipynb
+        - This Jupyter notebook uses Bokeh to provide the visualization
-        - This visualization shows the different vehicle type categories that were involved in all incidents within the range of data.
+        - The output pie chart plot shows the different vehicle type categories that were involved in all incidents within the range of data.
+12. Workzone_Dashboard
+   a.
+This final visualization is a work in progress.
+   b.
+The workzone_dashboard.py builds components for a Panel application giving an overview of the project and a visualization of the KSP_Incidents data table.
+   c.
+The Run_Workzone_Dashboard.ipynb will open the Panel application in a web browser.
+   d.
+Note that if you execute the Run_Workzone_Dashboard.ipynb to display the Panel application, you must stop the process in the code IDE.
+Closing the browser does not accomplish this.
+This step is a workaround to having the Panel application hosted on a third-party site.

-10. When you are done working on your repo, deactivate the virtual environment.
+13. When you are done working on your repo, deactivate the virtual environment.

-Virtual Environment Commands
+## Virtual Environment Commands

 | Command | Linux/Mac | GitBash |
 |---------|-----------|---------|